PyO3/pyo3/guide/src/async-await.md

 ## Managing Event Loops

 Python's event loop requires some special treatment, especially regarding the main thread.
-Some of Python's Asyncio features, like proper signal handling, require control over the main thread, which doesn't always play well with Rust.
+Some of Python's `asyncio` features, like proper signal handling, require control over the main thread, which doesn't always play well with Rust.

 Luckily, Rust's event loops are pretty flexible and don't _need_ control over the main thread, so in